 Undoubtedly, both the Santoku and Utility knives are the chef’s dream, but they perform different functions that make them stand out.
 We will explain the procedures below:

 If you need to create skinny slices of foods, the Santoku knife is an easy and smart choice.
 Thanks to its light and narrow blade, you will get the right cuts – from vegetables and seafood – needed for your favorite recipe.
 Although the Utility knife can also slice through vegetables, it won’t give you the thin slices that improve the overall aesthetics of your dishes.
 If you need slice bagels, English muffins, you can count on the utility knife to help out.

 If you want a knife that won’t just slice through foods but also dice them, the Santoku knife offers you that.
 For example, if you want a meal of Crispy Diced Potatoes, get yourself a Santoku knife.

 While both the Santoku and Utility Knives can chop foods, they offer more than each other.
 For instance, the Utility knife can chop smaller fruits and vegetables, but the Santoku knife can do even more by chopping meat.
 So if you’ll like a knife that can help you chop meat, you need to choose the Santoku knife over the Utility knife.

 4. Cutting your sandwiches and toast in half

 Trust us; sandwiches cut diagonally taste best.
 A knife is the best tool that can get you a diagonal shape.
 The Santoku knife won’t give you that, but you can trust the Utility knife to help you out.

 You can’t dispute the huge benefits both the Santoku and Utility knives bring to the table.
-Although they both help with several kitchen tasks, they differ in some way which can get a willing buyer confused.
-After pitting Santoku vs Utility knife, it is clear they both have essential functions to offer.
-You’ll need to make the ideal choice based on your preferences and needs.
+Although they both help with several kitchen tasks, they differ in how they slice, dice, chop, and cut.